Skip to product information

 2003 Selected for the Japan Traditional Crafts Exhibition (also selected in 2004, 2005, 2006, 2008-2023)

-Selected for the Chosansho Ceramic Art Exhibition (also selected in 2005, 2007, 2009, and 2015)
+Selected for the Choza Award Ceramic Art Exhibition (also selected in 2005, 2007, 2009, and 2015)

 2004: Opened Hakuyo Kiln.
-Selected for the 19th Japan Ceramic Art Exhibition (Part 1, Traditional Category Award Nominee).
+Selected for the 19th Japan Ceramic Art Exhibition (Part 1, Traditional Category, Award Nominee).

-2009: Received the Ibaraki Prefectural Ceramic Art Museum Award at the 20th Japan Ceramic Art Exhibition; received the Shiga Prefectural Board of Education Superintendent Award at the 38th Japan Traditional Crafts Kinki Exhibition; received the Japan Crafts Association Award at the 37th Traditional Crafts Ceramic Art Division Exhibition; received the Issuikai Award at the 71st Issuikai Ceramic Art Division Open Exhibition; received the Kinoshita Memorial Award at the 72nd Issuikai Ceramic Art Division Open Exhibition
+2009: Received the Ibaraki Prefectural Ceramic Art Museum Award at the 20th Japan Ceramic Art Exhibition; received the Shiga Prefectural Board of Education Superintendent's Award at the 38th Japan Traditional Crafts Kinki Exhibition; received the Japan Crafts Association Award at the 37th Traditional Crafts Ceramic Art Division Exhibition; received the Issuikai Award at the 71st Issuikai Ceramic Art Division Open Exhibition; received the Kinoshita Memorial Award at the 72nd Issuikai Ceramic Art Division Open Exhibition

 Selected for the 1st Toubi Exhibition in 2013 (also selected in 2015, 2016, and 2018)